-This festival appeals to those who wish to experience the arts and culture that the Scottish city has to offer.
-The Edinburgh International Festival (EIF) was also created in 1947, and it is ranked among one of the most important celebrations of culture in the world.
+This festival appeals to those who wish to immerse themselves in all the arts and culture that the city has to offer.
+The Edinburgh International Festival (EIF) was also created in 1947, and it is considered one of the most important celebrations of culture in the world.

 The festival boasts more than 400,000 visitors and presents more than 160 different performances with over 2,500 different artists each year.

 The festival runs for three weeks in August, from the 3rd to the 27th, and is performed at multiple locations across the city, including Usher Hall, Edinburgh Playhouse, The Hub, the Royal Lyceum Theatre, King's Theatre, and the Edinburgh Festival Theatre.